TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-15-Analysing-16S-data-part-1.markdown

 # find the location of the python script usearch2otutab.py
 which uc2otutab.py

+# As this is a script, not an executable progam we will run it
-# call this script from it's installed location using python
+# from it's installed location using python
 python ~/local/bin/uc2otutab.py otu_map.uc > otu_matrix.tsv
 {% endhighlight %}